How to Build a Discord Bot in Node.js

 What will be taught?⌗

-Over the course of this blog post, the reader will learn about how to configure settings on discord and how to set up Node.js and VSCode in order to write code and run a Discord bot.
-This post does NOT cover deployment of bots, how to code in JavaScript (although there will be explanations of the code written), best security practices, or how to further extend functionality.
+Over the course of this blog post, you will learn about how to configure settings on Discord and how to set up Node.js and VSCode in order to write code and run a Discord bot.
+This post does NOT cover the permanent deployment of a discord bot (on a remote server), how to code in JavaScript (although there will be explanations of the code written), best security practices, or how to further extend functionality.
+You will still get a working discord bot that runs, and is testable (while you have your program running).

 What are the prerequisites?⌗

-- Have a working electronic device with the necessary permissions to install software.
+- Have a working computer with an Operating System (Windows, MacOS, or Linux) equipped with the necessary permissions to install software.

 - Have a Discord Account already made and logged into in their preferred Web Browser.

-- Have an understanding of various technical terms.
+- Have an beginner’s understanding of various NodeJS, NPM, VSCode, and Discord terms.

 Instructions⌗